jkalsi1985/brit_insurance_task/test scenarios_for_search_page.md

 4. Validate "Gavin Wilkinson" is displayed in drop down menu
 5. Validate "John King" is displayed in drop down menu

-### Search for "IFRS 17" and validate result in search result page
+### Search for "IFRS 17" and validate the results for the search result page

 1. Click on search button
 2. Validate 3 result returned in search result page